IcedJelly0/UNPC_toaster/README.md

 Hello there (:

-What is this: It detects the color of bread from the webcam and triggers a servo when its done.
-This is the fist time I've done web development
+What is this:
+It detects the color of bread from the webcam and triggers a servo when its done.

-Edit: I might host it online soon
+This is the fist time I've done web development or really any programming at all apart from gamemaker

 How to Use:
 1) Download and Extract the files to a folder on your raspberry